Master of Science Degree in Oriental Medicine

 It’s time to become part of the growing integrative health care industry.
 Whether you are a nurse looking to expand upon your Western medical training, a massage therapist wanting to provide clients with the benefits of acupuncture or someone who has experienced the healing of Traditional Chinese Medicine, it’s time to pursue your Master’s in Oriental Medicine at East West College of Natural Medicine (EWCNM).

 At EWCNM, our curriculum covers the four main areas of knowledge required to pass the national board exams and become an acupuncture physician.
 As an integrative program, you will learn the foundations of Traditional Chinese Medicine, acupuncture with point location, biomedicine, and the holistic healing properties of herbal medicine.
-With small class sizes, caring faculty, and a campus centrally located on the West Coast of Florida, East West College of Natural Medicine should be your choice to prepare you for a career as an acupuncture physician.
+With small class sizes, caring faculty, and a campus centrally located on the West Coast of Florida, East West College of Natural Medicine should be your choice to prepare you for a career as an acupuncture physician: Foundations of Traditional Chinese Medicine, Acupuncture with Point Location, Biomedicine, and the Holistic Healing Properties of Herbal Medicine.

-There is still time to enroll in our September semester.
 If you are changing your career or enhancing your current one, now is the time to contact us to set up an interview.
-Find out more about a fulfilling career in the field of alternative and integrative medicine.
+Find out more about a fulfilling career in the field of alternative and integrative medicine by filling out the form at the top of the page or calling us at 914-355-9080.

 Program length – 40 months